MicrosoftDocs/xamarin-docs/docs/ios/platform/sirikit/implementing-sirikit.md

 22. Click the **OK** button to save the changes.

 > [!IMPORTANT]
-> **NOTE:** Testing SiriKit only works on a real iOS 10 Hardware Device and not in the iOS 10 Simulator.
+> Testing SiriKit only works on a real iOS 10 Hardware Device and not in the iOS 10 Simulator.
 If having issues installing a SiriKit enabled Xamarin.iOS app on real hardware, ensure that the required Entitlements, App ID, Signing Identifier and Provisioning Profile have been correctly configured in both Apple's Developer Portal and Visual Studio for Mac.

 ### Requesting Siri Authorization